Chart Color Schemes

 Nickol has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population for the Nickol statistical area (Lv2) is around 5,539.
-This reflects a growth of 601 people since the 2021 Census, which reported a population of 4,938.
-The increase was inferred from AreaSearch's estimation of the resident population at 5,513 following examination of ABS data up to June 2024 and validation of eight new addresses since the Census date.
-This results in a population density ratio of 1,865 persons per square kilometer, higher than the national average assessed by AreaSearch.
-The Nickol (SA2) experienced a growth rate of 12.2% between the 2021 Census and November 2025, surpassing both the national average of 9.7% and the non-metro area's growth.
-Natural growth contributed approximately 64.0% to overall population gains during recent periods in this area.
+As of Feb 2026, the estimated population of the suburb of Nickol is around 5,555, reflecting an increase of 617 people since the 2021 Census.
+This growth represents a 12.5% change from the previous population count of 4,938.
+The increase is inferred from AreaSearch's estimated resident population of 5,513, based on their examination of the latest ERP data release by the ABS in June 2024, along with an additional 9 validated new addresses since the Census date.
+This results in a population density ratio of 1,870 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+The suburb's 12.5% growth rate since the 2021 census exceeded the national average of 9.9%, positioning Nickol as a growth leader in its region.
+Natural growth contributed approximately 64.0% of overall population gains during recent periods, driving this increase.

 Frequently Asked Questions - Population